vendia/blog/pages/industry-manufacturing-new.md

           width="100" />

-          ### Transformative logistics
+          ### Reduce lead times with transformative logistics

           - See which partner and sub-tier suppliers are providing what, when, from where, and where supplies are right now

           - Streamline complex operations no matter how many partners or players

-          - Reduce operational risks and costs with end-to-end visibility you can trust
+          - Handle more orders with speed and agiilty
         wrapTheColumnInACard: false
       - text: >-
           <img